HariSekhon/DevOps-Bash-tools/README.md

   - `git_grep_env_vars.sh` - find environment variables in the current git repo's code base in the format `SOME_VAR` (useful to find undocumented environment variables in internal or open source projects such as ArgoCD eg. [argoproj/argocd-cd #8680](https://github.com/argoproj/argo-cd/pull/8680))
   - `git_log_empty_commits.sh` - find empty commits in git history (eg. if a `git filter-branch` was run but `--prune-empty` was forgotten, leaking metadata like subjects containing file names or other sensitive info)
   - `git_graph_commit_history.sh` - generates GNUplot graphs of Git commits per year and per month for the entire history of the local Git repo checkout
-  - `git_graph_commit_history_mermaid.sh` - generates MermaidJS graphs of Git commits per year and per month for the entire history of the local Git repo checkout
+  - `git_graph_commit_history_mermaidjs.sh` - generates MermaidJS graphs of Git commits per year and per month for the entire history of the local Git repo checkout
   - `git_graph_commit_times.sh` - generates GNUplot graph of the GitHub commit times from all local adjacent Git repo checkouts listed in `setup/repos.txt` using Git log in each checkout
   - `git_graph_commit_times_mermaidjs.sh` - generates MermaidJS graph of the GitHub commit times from all local adjacent Git repo checkouts listed in `setup/repos.txt` using Git log in each checkout
   - `git_files_in_history.sh` - finds all filename / file paths in the git log history, useful for prepping for `git filter-branch`